designcodemastery/designcodemastery.github.io/_posts/2024-09-06-website-fleetmuckymayhem.md

 This is the placeholder post for the Fleet Mucky Mayhem Website project

+Current release of the website can be found [here](https://fleetmuckymayhem.com)

 This is work in progeess - initial isea was for a Bootstrap project, but this could change in the future.

 > As always, happy to hear your thoughts...